pianonate/patterning/README.md

 You'll have to figure it out the location for your own environment and update the pathToCore val in your build.gradle.kts - don't commit this change back as it will break me.
-I'll need to find a way to have gradle load that variable from a different file but for now this is how I'm getting processing...
+I'll need to find a way to have gradle load that variable from a different file but for now this is how I'm getting Processing...

-### update gradle properties if you're using vscode

-because i'm not a gradle wonk, the hard lesson to learn when getting up and running with vscod , using its gradle extension, was that i had to update the distributionUrl in .gradle/gradle-wrapper.properties to 8.1.1 which is what i had installed with brew.
-You're probably an expert, so you know all about this sort of thing. i've switched to using intelliJ because of it's amazing support for Kotlin - and I'm not sure if intellij just knows how to do that that sort of thing.

-### that's it for the setup
+### that's it for the setup (I think)

 good luck - and let me know if any of this is wrong, or can be improved - I'd like it to be fully automated but that's for another day.